How to Make Flaky Tender Pie Crust

 Pictured are a nine-inch Pyrex pie pan; inside it is a metal benchknife; leaning on it is a flour duster; a silicone brush; a hand-held pastry blender; a rolling pin; and a Rollpat.

-The second is the hand-held pastry blender, one with blades, not wires, for cutting in the butter and shortening.
+#2 Essential - Hand-held Pastry Blender Use one with blades, not wires, for cutting in the butter and shortening.

-[Alanna: Kitchen Conservatory offers a great selection of pie and pie-crust tools, the items listed here plus many more.]
+[Alanna: Kitchen Conservatory offers a great selection of pie and pie-crust tools, including the items listed here plus many more.]

 Reminded by the adage "Cold dough, hot oven", use ice water to wet the flour mixture.
 A gravy strainer isn’t required but is useful because it both strains out the ice cubes and controls the water flow.
 When making pie crusts, make the ice water first-off so it can be as cold as possible.